jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 block, and then need a snack and a nap in order to do anything else?
 OK that's what we want to avoid.

+We have a whole getting started series on video, which you're seeing here...

+## Screenshot 2

+..and we link to it from every page of our app.

+## Stats Screenshot

+Here are the stats for just one of our getting started series videos.
+Almost 600 hours of time our customers have spent honing their skills in their pajamas.

 ## Heavy Hittin' Video

 Here are some tips for creating excellent support videos:

+First, don't be afraid to make it scrappy.
+No one is a video professional on their first try.
+Your customers are more focused on the content than they are the production value.
+Some day down the line you might re-do them, but for now it's just important that they exist!

-First, keep it focused.
+Second, keep it focused.
 No one likes a super long and boring walkthrough.
 No one.
 We set a goal in advance for what we will cover, and who it is for.
 If it is for first-time users, then keep it to the basics.
 You can always supplement with an expert-level video later.

-Second, get your face on there!
+Third, get your face on there!
 We use live-action bumpers with our videos to increase engagement and connection.
 Remember, when done well, heavy weight resources scale that personal connection better than email.